ahmedcodein/word_guesser/README.md

 ## 2. Development Process

-The process followed by the author consists of five phases, these are:
+The development process followed by the author consists of five phases, these are:

 1. Research
 2. Objective